the-sergiu/TruthDetection/README.md

 I devise my own case study based on [Politifact](https://www.politifact.com/truth-o-meter/) which is a site designed to verify political claims in USA, led by top people in multi-disciplinary fields.
 I parse the site and create my own database, leverage SpaCy to uncover predominant features in affirmations based on veracity, and formulate a problem of Truth/Lie classification.
-I experiment with various ML/AutoML/DL models and manage to correctly classify 2/3 of affirmations based on text alone.
+I experiment with various ML/AutoML/DL (BERT, RoBERTa, etc.) models and manage to correctly classify 2/3 of affirmations based on text alone.

 # Code description